 I looked into the manuals, online, and on YouTube for troubleshooting guidance but couldn’t find anything on if the slide was in on top and out on the bottom.

-Luckily for us the slide was nearly all the way in so we just left it as we were traveling daily for the next few days.
+Luckily for us, the slide was nearly all the way in so we just left it as we were traveling daily for the next few days.
 When we got to Sioux Falls, South Dakota we stopped at Camping World to see if they could help.
-They were booked out longer than we were in town for so they recommended a Mobile RV Technician.
+They were booked out longer than we were in town so they recommended a Mobile RV Technician.
 We called him and he came to take a look.
 He also was leery of working on the system because parts were so hard to come by.
-We decided to just leave the slide as is till we got to Texas where we would have three week stays.
+We decided to just leave the slide as is till we got to Texas where we had a three-week stay booked.

 Schwintek Slide Systems

 Over 70 RV brands use the Schwintek slide-out system from Lippert.
 A Schwintek slide is a type of slide-out that’s commonly used on motorhomes and towable RVs.
 The slide is unique in that it uses some worm gears to make the slide move in and out of the RV.

 There are motors on either side of the slide that help the slide move when you want it to move, and there’s a panel inside the RV that allows you to control the motor.
 Schwintek slides are generally easy to use and that’s why you’ll find them on a wide variety of RVs out there.

 Once we got to our first stop at Lake Texoma Thousand Trails first thing we did was contact a couple of RV dealers to see if we could get our coach into the shop.
 Since it’s fall they both were booked solid till at least December with people getting their RVs winterized.